How to Outline a Complete Book Series

 Define each book’s mini plot

-Each book needs to build towards the final book in a big way, and each book needs to put the protagonist through a mini character arc until they complete their overarching character arc by the final book.
+Each book needs to build towards the final book in a big way, and they must put the protagonist through a mini character arc until they complete their overarching character arc by the final book.

-Once again, let’s examine the foundational plot points of Suzanne Collins first novel in The Hunger Games series:
+Once again, let’s analyze the foundational plot points of Suzanne Collins first novel in The Hunger Games series:

 • How does Book 1 begin?

-• The series begins in a dystopian world where protagonist Katniss Everdeen volunteers for the brutal Hunger Games to protect her sister, Prim, facing deadly challenges and forming unexpected alliances to survive.
+• The series begins in a dystopian world where protagonist Katniss Everdeen volunteers for the annual Hunger Games to protect her sister, Prim.
+These games are nationally televised events in which two tributes from each district battle to the death, and only one victor survives.

 • What is the climax in Book 1?